-Anyone can collect a home testing kit or order on the GOV.UK website.
+Anyone over the age of 18 can collect a home testing kit or anyone over the age of 11 can order on the GOV.UK website.

 Where to collect symptom-free home rapid lateral flow tests

 You can collect rapid lateral flow tests at:

 - Pharmacies participating in Pharmacy Collect.
 You can find your nearest pharmacy collection point using the NHS Covid-19 Site Finder.

 Order symptom-free rapid lateral flow tests to be delivered

 You can order 1 pack of home rapid lateral flow tests containing 7 tests per day for home delivery from the GOV.UK website.
 Your tests should arrive within 2 days.

 What to do once you have your rapid lateral flow test results